-All Innovation Initiative recipients are required to submit a Final Report on or before October 31, 2024 (one month following the end of the award term).
-The report will address the following questions.
+All Innovation Initiative recipients are required to submit a Final Report on or before October 30, 2026 (one month following the end of the award term).
+The report will address the following questions:

-- What was the overall goal (or goals) of the Innovation Initiative? - What were the main activities of the project?
-How did the project meet the unique needs of racialized children, young people and families? - What were key factors that contributed to its success? - What challenges did you encounter along the way and how were these resolved?
+- What was the overall goal (or goals) of your Innovation Initiative? - What were the main activities of the project?
+How did the project meet the unique needs of children, young people and families affected by systemic inequities? - What were key factors that contributed to the success of your project? - What challenges did you encounter along the way and how were these resolved?
 What was the result? - What were the outcomes achieved through the course of this work?
 How did you measure these?
 What did you learn while implementing the project? - How have you or how do you plan to share and mobilize knowledge gained through this initiative? - What are your next steps?